jackmansean64/blog/content/posts/Cashflow and Networth Analysis Workbook/index.md

 The histogram implementation for this dashboard was created using a custom bar chart rather than the built-in excel histogram.
 This was due to the built-in histogram being buggy and lacking in customization.
 Use the histogram overflow bin minimum and maximum input cells to define the bounds of your spending histogram.
 Any monthly spend greater than the bounds specified will be incorporated into these overflow bins.
 The overflow bins help keep the histogram clean in the presence of extreme one-off months.
 By default, the bin widths are defined as $500.
 The bin width can't easily be configured, though like anything in the workbook it's technically modifiable if you're willing to invest the effort.
 You can see how the histogram is generated in the Income and Spending Monthly intermediate sheet.

 The cashflow dashboard also features an inflation adjustment feature.
 Enter an inflation value to adjust past spending to the present year.
 This adjustment is important when analyzing spending across multiple years, since nominal monthly spend values will give you a somewhat inaccurate picture of how your spending is changing over time.
 If this adjustment isn't desired, enter 0% as the inflation rate.
-Any changes to this inflation rate requires a data refresh to take effect (see Updating Data below).
+Any changes to this inflation rate requires a data refresh to take effect (see [Updating Data](#updating-data)).

 The intermediate sheets contain a combination of pivot tables and regular excel formulas to aggregate the spending and income by month and year, as well as perform the savings rate and histogram calculations.